Skip to content

 Rectangle 41 Copy Path Copy 2

-An exciting new season and 400th concert announced
+An exciting new season announced

 The Lakeland Sinfonia Concert Society has announced its 2023/2024 programme with Early Bird Membership renewals and bookings currently available and public booking due to open on Friday, 1 September.
 The first concert sees the Hallé perform in Kendal at the end of September and the season closes next May with Ulverston-born saxophonist, Jess Gillam performing with Royal Northern Sinfonia.

-“It’s an exciting season ahead,” says Chair of Trustees, Charles Fox, “with not only the Hallé and Royal Northern Sinfonia visiting Kendal but also Royal Liverpool Philharmonic Orchestra and the Chorus of Royal Northern Sinfonia too.
+“It’s an exciting season ahead,” says Chair of Trustees, John Pollard, “with not only the Hallé and Royal Northern Sinfonia visiting Kendal but also Royal Liverpool Philharmonic Orchestra and the Chorus of Royal Northern Sinfonia too.
 The Chorus is marking 50 years in 2023 so we’re delighted to be part of that celebration.
 We’re thrilled to have these visitors, but I am sure that our own Lakeland Sinfonia will be just as popular, with an evening of Beethoven in March 2024 and a celebratory programme of Mozart, Rossini and Bizet in November for our 400th concert.”

 Full details of the new season are available at Season Ahead – Lakeland Sinfonia Concert Society